DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

-# Why the Sky is Quiet: A Physical Proof for the Great Silence
+# Informational Black Holes: The Physical Resolution to the Fermi Paradox

 *Last updated: 28 Jul 2025*